Tactics for Improving Least Squares Estimation: Discussion

 \section{Discussion}

 The current paper stresses the MM principle, smoothing by Moreau envelopes, and the recycling of matrix decompositions.
 The MM principle simplifies optimization by: (a) separating the variables of a problem, (b) avoiding large matrix inversions, (c) linearizing a problem, (d) restoring symmetry, (e) dealing with equality and inequality constraints gracefully, and (f) turning a nondifferentiable problem into a smooth problem.
 Our examples feature quadratic surrogates, by far the most common surrogates and the easiest to implement in practice.
 Quadratic surrogates are not necessarily parameter separated, and their stationary conditions require solving linear equations.
 This is where recycling of matrix decompositions comes into play.
 Cholesky, QR, and spectral decompositions are expensive to extract in high dimensions, so there is strong motivation to employ quadratic surrogates with the same curvature across all iterations.
 Deweighting and Moreau majorization are two tactics achieving this goal.
-Although Cholesky decompositions are more likely to suffer from ill conditioning than QR decompositions, Cholesky decompositions are faster to extract and feature exclusively in our numerical examples.
+Although Cholesky decompositions are more likely to suffer from ill conditioning than QR decompositions, they are faster to compute and feature exclusively in our numerical examples.

 Many loss and penalty functions are nondifferentiable.
 Smoothing by Moreau envelopes and other approximation methods removes the kinks and allows the standard rules of calculus to apply in optimization.
 A Moreau envelope can be majorized by a spherical quadratic with parameters separated.
 This advantage extends to squared distance-to-set penalties in constrained optimization.
-These majorizations are not especially tight, so it often takes many iterations until convergence.
-Fortunately, Nesterov acceleration takes most of the sting out of this drawback.
+These majorizations are not particularly tight, so it often takes many iterations to converge.
+Fortunately, Nesterov acceleration mitigates most of the drawbacks.
 Our numerical examples illustrate the virtues of these tactics.
 Computational speed is often an order of magnitude better than that delivered by popular competing methods.
-More subtly, statistical inference is improved through the parsimony imposed by regularization and the flagging of outliers.
+More subtly, statistical inference is improved by the parsimony imposed by regularization and by outlier flagging.